 In its environmental review, SEA considered a "no-action" alternative.
 Under this alternative, current operations would continue over existing CSX and Conrail rail lines.
 However, as outlined below, access between the two lines would be limited to existing connections, interchanges, or terminals.
-If the acquisition transaction were approved and no connection were built in Crestline, traffic would be routed via Greenwich and Deshler, where it would connect to the line linking Deshler and Lima, Ohio.
-At Lima, the traffic would connect to the Ft.
-Wayne line.
-According to CSX, this routing would cause slowing and congestion on the high-speed B&O line and would impair CSX's service on the Lima-Crestline segment.
+According to CSX, trains using the CSX and Conrail lines would lose the operational flexibility provided by the connection and the travel time savings resulting from the shorter route (approximately 15 fewer miles than the existing route) it would create.
+If no connection is built, traffic would be forced to follow a more circuitous routing through Deshler and Greenwich, Ohio, adding approximately 30 miles to the route of each train that would have used the connection.
+This rerouting would cause considerable congestion on the CSX main line between Deshler and Greenwich, impairing the usefulness of that line and potentially affecting connected portions of the CSX's rail network.